 Horse Supplements to Help Sweet Itch

 Supplements can help control the reactions to Culicoides bites and Onchocerca larvae.
 Chondroitin sulfate, which has been shown to block histamine release, is the most often successful.
 Dosage is 2500 to 5000 mg twice daily per 220kg of bodyweight.
-Spirulina platensis (but not other algae) also blocks histamine release and has been shown to shift the immune system away from allergic type reactions.
-Dose is 20 grams twice daily.
-Flaxseed (micronised linseed) meal has also been documented to reduce midline dermatitis reactions at a dose of 450 grams per day.

 Interventions work best when started in advance of insect season.
 Last but far from least, it’s very important to keep baseline nutrition optimal in a horse fighting this kind of stress.
 Magnesium, vitamin E and trace mineral balance are particularly important.
-Balancing minerals to forage so that optimum supplementation is achieved is a powerful approach.